Karuk language: Vowels

 There are 5 vowel qualities in Karuk /i e a o u/, some of which may also differ in terms of length.
 Vowel qualities /a i u/ occur as both long and short vowels, while mid vowels /e o/ only occur as long vowels.

 Consonants

-Karuk has 16 phonemic consonants, a small number compared to the relatively large consonant inventories of most California languages.
+Karuk has 16 phonemic consonants (all of them with no voicing contrast), a small number compared to the relatively large consonant inventories of most California languages.
 Karuk also lacks secondary articulation to its consonants such as glottalization or labialization, also unusual for a Californian language.

 Tones

 Karuk has a tone system consisting of three tones: high, low, and falling.
 Falling tones only occur in long vowels.

 Syllable structure

 When /i u/ occur next to one another in a word, whichever is the first vowel is pronounced as a glide, as in the following examples.

-Note: Syllabification in these examples are from right-to-left.
+Note: Syllabification in these examples is from right to left.

 The following example is a more rare case in Karuk where the syllabification is from left-to-right.